Heidi Marx

 Heidi Marx is a Professor of Religion at the University of Manitoba in Winnipeg, Canada.
 Since July 2016, Marx has served as an Associate Dean in the Faculty of Arts.
-She is currently the Associate Dean of Undergraduate Studies, but has also filled two other portfolios (Research and Graduate Studies/Curriculum/Space/Internationalization).
+She is currently the Associate Dean of Undergraduate Studies, but has also filled two other portfolios.

 Education

-Marx attended the University of Calgary from 1989 to 1993 and received her Bachelor of Arts in Philosophy.
-Marx then continued her education to Pennsylvania State University from 1994 to 1999 where she received her PhD in Medieval Philosophy.
+Marx attended the University of Calgary from 1989 to 1993 and received her Bachelor of Arts in philosophy.
+Marx then continued her education to Pennsylvania State University from 1994 to 1999 where she received her PhD in medieval philosophy.
 After receiving her PhD, Marx attended University of California, Santa Barbara, from 2002 to 2009, where she received her PhD in ancient history.